Max Payne (video game): Plot

 After another drug-induced nightmare, Max heads to an old steel foundry where the mercenaries are regrouping.
 There, he finds a hidden underground military research complex, and discovers that Valkyr is the result of the "Valhalla Project", a Gulf War-era military experiment to improve soldiers' stamina and morale through chemical enhancements.
 The project was halted after a few years due to poor results, but was later secretly restarted by Nicole Horne (Jane Gennaro) through her pharmaceutical company, Aesir.
-When Michelle accidentally found out about Aesir's illegal experiments, Horne ordered her and her family's death.
+When Michelle accidentally found out about Aesir's illegal experiments, Horne ordered her and her family's deaths.
 Max escapes from the bunker after Aesir initiates a self-destruct protocol to get rid of the evidence and witnesses, including their own men.

 Max, having figured out that B.B. is on Horne's payroll and framed him for Alex's murder, agrees to meet him at a parking lot complex, where he kills him and his men.
 Max is then called to meet a secret society called the Inner Circle, who have been observing him.
 Their leader, Alfred Woden (John Randolph Jones), reveals that Horne was once a member, and asks Max to kill her in exchange for dealing with the charges against him.
 The meeting is ambushed by Horne's men, but both Max and Woden escape.
 Max arrives at Aesir's headquarters and fights his way to the top.
-Along the way, Max runs into Mona again, who has been hired by Horne to kill him; she refuses to do so and is seemingly killed for it, but her body vanishes.
+Along the way, he runs into Mona again, who has been hired by Horne to kill him; she refuses to do so and is seemingly killed for it, but her body vanishes.
 As Horne attempts to flee in her helicopter, Max severs the guy wires of the building's antenna, causing it to crash into the helicopter and kill Horne.
 As the NYPD storms the building, Max surrenders and is taken into custody.
-Outside, he notices Woden among the crowd formed at the scene and smiles knowing that Woden will ensure his protection.
+Outside, he notices Woden among the crowd formed at the scene and smiles, knowing that Woden will ensure his protection.